hau5test/livesplit_asl_mgx2ss/README.md

 https://www.youtube.com/watch?v=vuQAJS0_XGk

 The following ASL Var Viewer Variables are available:
+- Floor             - Current Floor Snake is on (US standard)
 - Rank              - shows the current rank name
 - NGorNGP           - shows if the game is run in New Game or New Game + mode
 - SnakeXAxis        - shows current Snake X position on the screen